DonovanWu/SerpentDance/README.md

 The name of this project is inspired by a scene in Blade Runner, because...
 Python penetration testing??

 Also, please don't mind some "decorative" stuff I added to the scripts.
 It's to give the scripts some more "identity", much like the useless "mother fXXker" entry in Mirai's list of default credentials.
+LOL

 ## Scripts